 Similarly, SQL Injection feature allows us to provide some standard SQL queries and methods to identify the weak areas of the application and database side.

-For example, see the below SQL query:
+For example, see the SQL query given below

 Select *from Customers where CustomerId = “C2014” or 1=1

-In addition to these, SoapUI tool has many more features like cross-site scripting, passing random string data to identify the string vulnerabilities, boundary level testing, etc.
+In addition to these, the SoapUI tool has many more features like cross-site scripting, passing random string data to identify the string vulnerabilities, boundary level testing, etc.

-#4.
-Load Testing using LoadUI
+#4) Load Testing using LoadUI

 SoapUI can also estimate a web application’s load balancing capacity.
 To do so, SoapUI includes an option called LoadUI that is available on the toolbar.
 After creating a project with proper test suites we can move to load testing by just clicking on the LoadUI option.
-SoapUI then navigates to the LoadUI tool (it should have pre-installed on your computer for this to work) and then to the tests can be configured based on the need.
+SoapUI then navigates to the LoadUI tool (it should be pre-installed on your computer for this to work) and then to the tests that can be configured based on the need.

 After executing the load test, LoadUI will generate a report that helps determine whether the application can run with a heavy load or not.

-#5.
-Automation with Groovy
+#5) Automation with Groovy

 As discussed before, we can use SOAP and REST based services to validate in SOAPUI.
 SoapUI user interface is designed as a simple and comfortable interface for all the users.